Prince Albert Volunteers: Regimental badge

 The regimental badge was the head of an American bison, in quarter-profile facing the viewer's right, above a scroll with the regiment's name.

 Alliances

 In 1927, the PAV became allied to the Bedfordshire and Hertfordshire Regiment in England.

 Battle honours

-Nine battle honours from the Great War were granted to the PAV in 1930, in recognition of the service of soldiers recruited by the regiment.
+Nine battle honours from the Great War were granted to the regiment in 1930, in recognition of the service of soldiers recruited by the regiment.
 Bold type indicates honours authorized to be emblazoned on the regimental colour.